markd315/JSON-blockbuilder-frontend/README.md

 ### Usage Instructions

 1. Configure server.json for wherever your rest API backend is, and supply any credentials.
 You can also play around in the browser without configuring a valid server.
+Remove `corsProxy` for any sort of production use.

 2. Make any changes you want to the `schema`s in the folder.
-You will also have to list the new blocks under one of the menu categories at `index.html:275`.
+You will also have to list the new blocks under one of the menu categories at `index.html:72`.
 See the bullets below on the additional feature-driving fields this project adds to the `json-schema` standard.

 3. Start the application with: `npm start`